franciscofregona/dominoes-kicker/README.md

 Since I'm developing from a PC to a host you provided, I automated the configuration of that too.
 Ansible needs only ssh access and a python interpreter on the target host, so the first run of configuration (installing Ansible, so it can itself hit on the virtual machines locally, vagrant and virtualbox to set up those machines) I'll do it from my PC with an ansible-playbook command (see below).

-Further configurations to the control host can be made either way: remotely (from my machine to the control host), or leveraging the now installed Ansible client, locally from the control host onto itself (with a specially crafted inventory file, HomeServerPLocal.yml, defining the ansible_connection variable to "local".)
+Further configurations to the control host can be made either way: remotely (from my machine to the control host), or leveraging the now installed Ansible client, locally from the control host onto itself (with a specially crafted inventory file, HomeServerPLocal.yml, defining the ansible_connection variable to "local"), and getting the latest revision of my code with a **git pull**.

 The host can be "pinged" to check for connectivity (in the Ansible "way" of pinging) then, either with